byu-magicc/roscopter/README.md

 It is a single ROS package, with several nodes.

 # - EKF

+The ekf package contains a standard rmekf, as defined mostly in the way in the reference above.
+We are probably going to release a new version of the Quadrotor Dynamics and Control to resemble more closely the modeling in this node.
+We are estimating position, velocity, and attitude as well as accelerometer biases, velocities are body fixed, and the accelerometer biases allow for better estimation and control long term.
+The model and jacobians are defined explicitly in the doc/ekf_jacobians.pdf document

 # - PID Controller

+To be implemented (will be general PID control as defined in the reference above)

 # - Path Planner

+To be implemented (will probably use an RRT-based planner, with knowledge of the environment)

 # - Path Follower

+To be implemented (will use a waypoint-following technique as described in the UAS book)

 # - Monocular Visual Odometry

+May or may not implement.
+This likely is better done by SVO, and if so, we will just make sure it integrates well with our stuff.